DianRobot/DianRobot.github.io/content/authors/JiahangZhang/_index.md

   - Undergraduate Students
 ---

-吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jiahang Zhang is a 4th-year undergraduate student majoring in Electronic Information and Engingeering at Huazhong University of Science and Technology(expected graduation in June 2025).

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+His research interests include robotics and Embodied AI.
+He is also very interested in robot manipulation and robot locomotion.